Azeem Majeed: Career

 Majeed moved to London in the 1990s.
 He became a lecturer in the department of Epidemiology and Public Health Medicine at St. George's Hospital Medical School before moving to a senior lecturer post at both the School of Public Policy and the Department of Primary Care and Population Sciences at University College London (UCL).
 After moving to London, Majeed continued his clinical work with roles in both general practice and in emergency medicine in addition to his academic work.

 In 2000, he was awarded a primary care senior scientist award and subsequently concentrated on research.
 In 2002, he became professor at UCL.
-In 2004 he was appointed Professor of Primary Care & Public Health and Head of the Department of Primary Care and Public Health at Imperial College London.
+In 2004 he was appointed Professor of Primary Care & Public Health and Head of the Department of Primary Care and Public Health in the School of Public Health at Imperial College London.
 He still spends some time working as a general practitioner in South London.

 In 2018, he completed a study demonstrating that the quality of care delivered by general practice was more important than the opening hours.